Factbox: Airbus, Boeing commercial aircraft deals at Farnborough Airshow

 > Air Lease Corp orders six 737 MAX 8s valued at $660 million at list prices.
 Three of the orders were previously attributed to an unidentified customer on Boeing's website.

-> TUI AG finalizes order to buy 10 737 MAX 8 jets and one 787-9 Dreamliner, worth $1.4 billion at list prices.
+> TUI AG finalises order to buy 10 737 MAX 8 jets and one 787-9 Dreamliner, worth $1.4 billion at list prices.
 Deal includes an option for one additional 787-9.

 > Standard Chartered Bank orders 10 Next-Generation 737-800s, worth $960 million at list prices, previously attributed to an unidentified customer on Boeing's website.